Learn about the different layouts available in the AskCody Dashboards

 - A time when the occupied rooms will be released

-- The following activities in the room
+- The following events in the room

-- The activity organizer
+- The event organizer

 This focus is useful when someone needs a room for a spontaneous meeting.
 The person can quickly scan the view to detect available rooms.
-In addition to that, at the bottom of the tile, the closest following activity in the room is displayed.
-This quickly indicates that the room is available until a certain time, and by giving this information, the view facilitates more accurate planning of activities at a glance.
+In addition to that, at the bottom of the tile, the closest following event in the room is displayed.
+This quickly indicates that the room is available until a certain time, and by giving this information, the view facilitates more accurate planning of events at a glance.

 When the view focuses in on the people calendars, this layout quickly gives an overview of: